Nelbert Omolon: Season-by-season averages

+National team career

+In 2003, Omolon joined an RP team backed by Cebuana Lhuillier for that year's ABC Championship (the precursor to what is now known as the FIBA Asia Cup).
+That team finished second to last in the tournament.

 Player profile

-A player who ever reliable on both ends of the floor due to his unrelenting defense and efficient offense, Omolon has continued to impress his coaches in the pro league to this day.
+A player who was ever reliable on both ends of the floor due to his unrelenting defense and efficient offense, Omolon continued to impress his coaches in the pro leagues.
+He gained a reputation in college as an athletic finisher and defender.
 He is a player who is always tasked to guard the opposing team's best player and even imports.
-He can be the team MVP of the game and not score a point.
-Although possessing a limited array of offensive moves, Nelbert has showed he can do it as well on offense.
-With an improved outside shot these days, he is looked to provide a complementary role to his more offensive-minded teammates in Meralco.
+Although possessing a limited array of offensive moves, he showed that he can do well on offense, as he once scored 40 points.
+He improved his outside shot, which allowed him to provide a complementary role.